Komodo/KomodoEdit/README.md

 See <http://developer.mozilla.org/en/docs/Mac_OS_X_Build_Prerequisites>
 for more details on Mac OS X build prerequisites.
-However, following the above steps is *meant to be sufficient* to get building Komodo.
+However, following the above steps is *meant to be sufficient* to get Komodo building.

 #### Linux Prerequisites